Surface Pro 5: Mini Surface Dial, New Surface Pen, Competitive Specs Expected After Disappointing Q1 Results

 Apart from the Mini Surface Dial, speculations are also high that Microsoft would be rolling out a vastly improved version of the Surface Pen with the release of its upcoming hybrid device.
 Speculations about a Surface Pen 2 have been abounding for a while now, with rumors suggesting that the Surface Pro 5 would feature a stylus that could be charged simply by docking it to the hybrid.
 A rechargeable Surface Pen would be an improvement over the current stylus of the Surface Pro 4, considering that the accessory’s current iteration still utilizes AAAA batteries in order to function.

 Overall, Microsoft appears to be running out of time with regards to the release of the Surface Pro 5.
-The competition in the hybrid market is intensifying, with manufacturers such as Lenovo, Acer and even Apple taking initiatives to create and release a portable device that is both capable and portable.
+The competition in the hybrid market is intensifying, with manufacturers such as Lenovo, Acer, and even Apple taking initiatives to create and release a portable device that is both capable and portable.
 The Surface Pro series is already one of the most acclaimed line of devices in the hybrid market.
 Microsoft is already holding a huge event on May 2, and a brief mention of the Surface Pro 5 would do its hardware business a lot of good.
 Otherwise, if Microsoft is not careful, it might end up losing its place in the emerging hybrid industry.

 [Featured Image by Mark Lennihan/AP Images]